Calendar of Programs and Services

 Education for Life: programs are offered monthly in partnership with K-State Research and Extension.
 The presenter is Chiquita Miller.

 Library opportunities at Keeler Women's Center and Catholic Charities.
 We've been chosen by the Kansas City Kansas Public Library to be a regular stop for the new bookmobile.
-The bookmobile is essentially a moving mini library, a 37' bus that will house a few thousand books, movies, and other materials for patrons to check out, plus 6 laptop computers with high-speed internet powered by TV White Space.
-We are hopeful that by making computer classes and books easily accessible, this partnership will help close the digital divide and encourage life-long reading.
-All will be welcome to come to the bookmobile which will be parked in front of Keeler Women's Center every other Thursday afternoon, from 2:30-4:30 p.m.
+The bookmobile is essentially a moving mini library, a 37-foot bus that will house a few thousand books, movies, and other materials for patrons to check out, plus 6 laptop computers with high-speed internet powered by TV White Space.
+We hope that by making computer classes and books easily accessible, this partnership will help close the digital divide and encourage life long reading.
+All will be welcome to come to the bookmobile, which will be parked in front of Keeler Women's Center every other Thursday afternoon, from 2:30-4:30 p.m.

 Register online for any of these offerings.